JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-30-postgres-nosql-2.md

 ---

 # /Note_2_PostgreSQL_no_sql
-the first note about postgresSQL noSql was about installing and doing a basic setup for us to get going.
+the first note on the postgresSQL noSql series was about installing and doing some basic setup for us to get going.
 In this note we're diving a little bit into postgres jsonB

+## /to column or not to column
+storing data in columns is actually very easy and convenient.

+let's say you have a list of books at home and want to produce a catalog of them. you can define a book like this:
+* book:
+    * id
+    * author
+    * title

+then someone came with a really neat international system to catalog the books...
+ISBN.
+So

 ---